brenopolanski/webapp-boilerplate/README.md

 2. Import the project to Eclipse.

-3. Open the **WebAppActivity.java** file and edit the following line of code with the link to your web page:
+3. Open the `WebAppActivity.java` file and edit the following line of code with the link to your web page:

         /* Constant that represents the web address that will be loaded in WebView */

         private final String URL = "http://www.your-page.com";

+4. Navigate to paste **values/** and edit the file `strings.xml` to add a name for your app:

+        |-- res/
+        |   |-- values/
+        |       |-- strings.xml

+ > Rename **webapp_boilerplate** to the name of your app.

-4. Add the icon from your web page in your project.
+5. Navigate to paste **drawable-hdpi/** and add the icon from your web page in your project:

+        |-- res/
+        |   |-- drawable-hdpi/
+        |       |-- icon.png

-        Obs: Icon (.png) size 72x72 pixels.
+ > Obs: Icon (.png) size 72x72 pixels.

-5. Building and Running the project for Android and view in your SDK.
+6. Building and Running the project for Android and view in your SDK.

 ## Contributing